1 Day Hyderabad to Srisailam Road Trip

 Intricate designs at Rudreshwara Temple

 All the road trips in this section are to far destinations that can take a day or two as well.
-Most of these road trips from Hyderabad are over 400 km and can take at least 6-8 hours one way.
+Most of these road trips from Hyderabad are over 400 km and can take at least 6-8 hours one way if not more.
 If you enjoy driving, you should take a road trip from Hyderabad from this list too.

 PS: Driving solo can be boring.
 So make sure you have company and a good playlist!